|Thanksgiving Day, Nov. 25, 2021||Closed|

 What is TB?

 TB is a disease caused by germs that are spread between people through the air.
 It usually affects the lungs but may also affect other parts of the body, including the brain, kidneys or spine.
 It can be deadly if left untreated.
-Completing treatment is very important for people with TB and is provided for free at the Denver Metro TB Clinic.
+Completing treatment is very important for people with TB and is provided for free at the Tuberculosis Clinic.

 There are two stages of tuberculosis: latent and active.
 In latent TB infection the germs are sleeping so you will not feel sick and you cannot give TB to others.
 Active TB means the germs have 'woken up' and you have symptoms (cough, fever, weight loss, nigh sweats) and might be able to pass TB to the people you spend the most time with.